skycoin/whitepapers/README.md

 Node A publishes block A3 with time T3.
 A3 includes hash of block B2.

 This is called a "2-cycle".
 If A trusts themselves and believes that their clock is honest, then A knows that block B2 existed and was published between times T1 and T3.

+If B2 was published before T1, then B2 could not include the hash of A1, because A1 did not exist yet.
+The probaility of guessing the hash by luck is 1 in 2^256.

+If B2 was published after T3, then A3 could not include the hash of B2, because A3 could not include a hash for a block that did not exist at the time A3 was created.

+Therefore B2 must have been produced after A1 was published and before A3 was published.
+Therefore if the clock of Node A is accurate and honest, B2 was created and published between times T1 and T3.

+Therefore this construction allows us to prove with certainty that events happened on certain temporal intervals with respect to Node A's clock.
 There are higher order cycles, 3-cycles, 4-cycles and so on in the receipt graph.
 This establishes a distributed time stamping system with a calculus of temporal intervals.

 You can show that, if a block  X1  published at time T, a cycle starting at a honest node and ending on the same honest node ending on T2, that T < T2.
 This upper bounds the publication time.
 If we have a receipt for a trusted node of successor block X0 with timestamp T1, T1 < T. The timestamp of the receipt of the previous block (X0) lower bounds the time interval for the publication of X1.
-We therefore have an interval.
+This is another way of producing intervals using the monotonously increasing clock assumption.

 Some nodes are honest and do not lie.
 Some nodes try to lie about timestamps and the order messages were received.
 If we have a cycle between dishonest nodes, the time stamps can be anything, subject to the constraint of the public broadcast channel.
 However if the cycle of receipts contains at least one honest node then it places a constraint on the timestamps.

 If we have a cycle of receipts, A -> B, B-> C, we say that the two cycles "interlink".
 Cycles between receipts within the subgraph of honest nodes interlink broadly.
 The multiple, interlinking timestamp and receipts form a dense interlinked mesh.
 If you say something existed at time 3, but did not publish it to network until time 8, all the honest nodes in network will have a timestamp of your block announcing the thing, with time greater than or equal to 8.
 Only nodes on a subgraph of lying or cheating nodes will have a lower timestamp.

-Receipt Cycles Establish a Fair Total Ordering of Events with Respect to a Given Block Chain:
+Receipt Cycles Establish a Fair Total Ordering of Events with Respect to the Clock of a Given Node:

 To prove that a block Z existed by time 5, we can find a sequence of blocks that reference each other by hash, X1 -> Y1 -> Z1 -> X2.
-If block X2 was published by a trusted/honest node with an accurate clock, then the timestamp on block X2 upper bounds the time Z1 was published to the network, even if we do not trust the node that published block Y or the node that published Z.
+If block X2 was published by a trusted/honest node with an accurate clock, the timestamp on block X2 upper bounds the time Z1 was published to the network, even if we do not trust the node that published block Y or the node that published Z.

 Choose a node X. We want to establish a temporal ordering on blocks with respect to X. We enumerate all cycles that originate at X (assume only cycles with one loop, cycles that start at X and end at X and do not pass through X multiple times).
 Each block will be contained in one or more cycles starting at X and ending at X. We say the time of a block with respect to X for a particular cycle is the time of the receipt produced by X that ends the cycle.
 For each event we choose the cycle with lowest ending timestamp, for each cycle that contains the event.